Ski Areas Favored by La Nina (as of 2023)

 When I first wrote this article on 11/21/07 the last posted value of MEI was -1.117 for SEP/OCT 2007 (also -1.1 for ASO ONI), and I expressed strong confidence that the observed La Nina condition would be in effect through the end of 2007, and some confidence that it would persist for the entire 2007-08 ski season.
 It turned out that La Nina remained strong (2007-08 was 5th highest La Nina by MEI and 3rd highest by ONI in the past 50 years) through FEB/MAR, then dissipated to near neutral by MAY/JUN for MEI and a couple months later for ONI.

 There were no material El Nino or La Nina deviations in the MEI or ONI indices from 2017-2020 aside from a mild La Nina in early 2018 and a borderline El Nino in early 2019, so I did not update the data presented here until after the moderate La Nina of 2020-21.
-That La Nina persisted for 3 seasons into early 2023 but the two indices have diverged often since summer 2002 when La Nina remained consistent by ONI while strengthening by MEI.
-The La Nina dissipated by early spring for both but as of October 2023 has swung to moderate El Nino +1.5 by ONI but only weak El Nino +0.4 by MEI.
-The 1.1 divergence is very rare, only 2% of months since 1950.
+That La Nina persisted for 3 seasons into early 2023 but the two indices diverged during 2022-23 when La Nina remained consistent by ONI while strengthening by MEI.
+The La Nina dissipated by early spring for both but the ensuing 2023-24 El Nino topped out at +2.0 by ONI but only +1.1 by MEI.
+The recent El Nino has weakened but as of MJJ 2024 the ONI is still +0.2, though the MEI is now moderate La Nina at -0.7.

 In recent years most meteorologists are using the ONI, so I'm doing that too as of 2023.
 Since 1950 monthly ONI is 88% correlated to monthly MEI and ski season values are 94% correlated.
 The relationship of ski area snowfall to El Nino/La Nina is essentially the same for both MEI and ONI, The tables of La Nina favored areas below are calculated using ONI, and all of these ski areas have the same classification using MEI.